blove239/thetypingtest/README.md

 Note: Environment variables for client and server will need to be updated.
 For the client, REACT_APP_API_URL needs to be pointed at the Node.js server.

-HOMEPAGE in the server .env file needs to pointed at the origin of URL of the client.
+HOMEPAGE in the server .env file needs to pointed at the origin URL of the client.

 ## Deployment